 In Nanjemoy, however, the average commute to work is quite long.
 On average, people spend 45.95 minutes each day getting to work, which is significantly higher than the national average.

-The percentage of adults in Nanjemoy who are college-educated is close to the national average for all communities of 21.84%: 18.17% of the adults in Nanjemoy have a bachelor's degree or advanced degree.
+The education level of Nanjemoy citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.17% of adults 25 and older in Nanjemoy have a college degree.

 The per capita income in Nanjemoy in 2022 was $42,968, which is middle income relative to Maryland, and upper middle income relative to the rest of the US.
 This equates to an annual income of $171,872 for a family of four.
 However, Nanjemoy contains both very wealthy and poor people as well.